Outline and Preparation#

 have manual pages that allow easily looking up these functions, which you can access

-with the command man
+with the command man.

-Read the manual pages for fork
+Read the manual pages for fork and execve.
+Don’t worry if there are parts

 that you don’t understand yet — you’ll get more hands-on experience with these